koolkid90/Bomba/README.md

 ---------------------------------------------------------------------
 # BOMBA · Modification Policy

-**When modifying the cipher, please preserve the original name at the beginning.** ( Like Bomba-X or Bomba-Treasure )
+**When modifying the cipher, please preserve the original name at the beginning.** ( Like Bomba-X or Bomba-Treasure ).
+Because it just cool :)

 ------------------------------------------------------